Why Dissociation Happens in CPTSD and How EMDR Helps

 Is dissociation the same as zoning out or daydreaming?

-There's overlap, but they're not the same.
+There’s overlap, but they’re not the same.
 Everyone zones out sometimes.
 Trauma-related dissociation is deeper.
-It's a protective response your system reaches for when something feels like too much, and it often shows up around emotional content, relational stress, or reminders of past experiences.
+It’s a protective response your system reaches for when something feels like too much, and it often shows up around emotional content, relational stress, or reminders of past experiences.
+Dissociation often arises as a way to handle distress or difficult emotions that feel overwhelming or unmanageable.

 Do I need to be in person for EMDR if I dissociate?